rkoshak/sensorReporter/README.md

 All Actuators inherit from `core.actuator.Actuator` and all sensors inherit from `core.sensor.Sensor`.
 Common code is implemented in the parent classes.

-On startup or when receiving a `HUP` (`kill -1`) operating system signal the configuratuion ini file is loaded.
+On startup or when receiving a `HUP` (`kill -1`) operating system signal the configuratuion YAML file is loaded.
 There is a logging section (see below) where the logging level and where to log to is defined.
 Then there is a separate section for each connection, sensor, and actuator.
 Each individual plug-in will define it's own set of required and optional parameters.